 - Simmering tempeh helps remove its natural bitterness and improves its texture.
 A quick 7-minute simmer in water or broth softens the tempeh, allowing it to absorb marinades more effectively.
 For extra flavor, some people use vegetable broth or add a splash of vinegar during simmering.

-- Break the tempeh into chunks by hand instead of cutting it with a knife.
+- Break the tempeh into chunks by hand rather than cutting it with a knife.
 This creates more texture and flavor.
-The uneven edges and natural grooves help marinades and seasonings soak in better, making each bite more flavorful.
+The uneven edges and natural grooves help marinades and seasonings to penetrate even more, making each bite more flavorful.
 This method also gives the tempeh a more rustic, hearty feel, perfect for absorbing sauces and crisping up beautifully when baked or pan-fried.

 - Marinating tempeh in tamari, garlic powder, nutritional yeast, and sriracha creates a bold, umami-rich flavor with the perfect balance of savory, spicy, and slightly cheesy notes.
 You can add a drizzle of olive oil for extra crispiness and moisture-a little goes a long way in helping the tempeh brown beautifully while keeping it tender inside.